Ulricharmel001/alx-backend-python/Django-signals_orm-0x04/messaging/README.md

  This feature allow uswrs to delete their account it also contain a signal that immediatelly alert, the other instances the signal auto automatically triggered action to delete all nofication of that  user also messages

+ # New field in Message model
+ this help to indicate if message has been read or not also implemented the .only key word in my query this help to limit fields to query